pfdubois/BridgeBidding/source/JS.rst

 Jump-Shifts").
 In the body of this book, we assume that weak jump-shifts not in competition is our agreement.
 If it isn't a strong bid, it must be alerted.

 For example:

-#.
-1♣ - (1♦) - 2♥ shows a hand with weak values, not interest in game, with
+* 1♣ - (1♦) - 2♥ shows a hand with weak values, not interest in game, with
   six hearts.
 No alert is required.
-#.
-1♥ - (X) - 3♣ shows a hand with weak values, not interested in game,
+* 1♥ - (X) - 3♣ shows a hand with weak values, not interested in game,
-   with six clubs.
+  with |6ormore| clubs.
 No alert is required.
+* (1♣) - P - (1♥) - 2♠ is premptive, |6ormore| spades.
+No alert required.
-#.
-1♣ - 2♠ is preemptive, alert it.
+* If 1♣ - 2♠ is preemptive, alert it.
-#.
-1♥ - 3♣ is preemptive, alert it.
+* If 1♥ - 3♣ is preemptive, alert it.

 A jump-shift could also be a conventional bid, such as a Bergen raise, or the special cases such as 1♦ - 3♣ where it is invitational.
+Another alternative is to play
+:ref:`fit-showing jumps <fit_showing>`.
+Those are great but a little tricky.

 Now let's consider the auction with no interference.